cloud-gov/cg-site/_posts/2022-11-15-pages-crm-release.md

 https://federalist.18f.gov.
 As part of that migration, we are publishing the **[Control Implementation Summary (CIS) + Customer Responsibility Matrix (CRM) + Control-by-Control Inheritance (.xlsx)]({{ site.baseurl }}/resources/cloud.gov-Pages-CIS-Worksheet.xlsx)**.
-The CRM is a summary of each Low security control and whether it is handled by cloud.gov, a shared responsibility, or a customer responsibility.
-It includes guidance on which controls a customer system can fully or partially inherit from cloud.gov Pages.
+The CRM is a summary of each Low security control and whether it is handled by Cloud.gov, a shared responsibility, or a customer responsibility.
+It includes guidance on which controls a customer system can fully or partially inherit from Cloud.gov Pages.

-We will release a CRM for the cloud.gov Pages Moderate impact controls in the near future.
-Updates to the cloud.gov Pages CRM will be reflected on our [FedRAMP Tracker page]({{ site.baseurl }}/docs/overview/fedramp-tracker/)
+We will release a CRM for the Cloud.gov Pages Moderate impact controls in the near future.
+Updates to the Cloud.gov Pages CRM will be reflected on our [FedRAMP Tracker page]({{ site.baseurl }}/docs/overview/fedramp-tracker/)